darkrenaissance/darkfi/doc/src/arch/wallet.md

     like remote CLI control of the browser or interfacing with other tools, but they deleted this and just put Chrome's addon architecture which made a whole load of addons no longer possible.
+* Non-portable.
+Running metamask ethereum apps on mobile is generally non-trivial.
+Wallets should easily work across all platforms and devices seamlessly.
+  * Metamask has a separate standalone Android app which is non-ideal since now the big app has 2 separate impls.
+Ideally there is just one big app since diverging impls lead to fragmentation.
+* The architecture is specific to browsers and non-portable to other software unless they include a browser engine like WebKit which is a huge chunk of code.

 Benefits of [hackable software](https://www.geoffreylitt.com/2019/07/29/browser-extensions) are: